robertocasadei/robertocasadei.github.io/_pages/course-2020-21-phd-eics.md

 2. a coverage of _state-of-the-art approaches to programming_ such systems;
 3. a focus on _aggregate programming_ and related _tools_ for a more practical exposition of the presented ideas (laboratory-style).

-**Examination**: mini-projects in ScaFi-Alchemist (or other tools) or scientific reports (2-10 pages---e.g., mini-surveys, position papers, research ideas)
+**Examination**: exercises/mini-projects in ScaFi-Alchemist (or other tools) or scientific reports (approx. 2-8 pages -- e.g., in the form of mini-surveys or position papers -- inspecting research gaps, potential directions, or discussing preliminary ideas)

 ## Course Materials